 20 Non-Perishable Foods with a Long Shelf Life

 Stocking your pantry with non-perishable food gives you options and saves you money.
-Here are the items that will last a long time—possibly forever.
+Here are the items that will last a long time—possibly even forever.

 Евгения Матвеец/Getty Images